Garrison Civilian Wellness Program

 Healthy working relationships with co-workers and supervisors can increase quality of life and reduce stress.
 Team-building activities provide opportunities for members to know and understand each other better.
 Fort Lee offers facilities and recreational activities where people can establish bonds outside of the workplace yet still enjoy the convenience of being on-post.

-Facilities such as the Hideaway, Overtime Sports Bar, and Sports Zone provide casual entertainment with flat screen TVs, pool tables, and food.
+Facilities such as the Hideaway and Sports Zone provide casual entertainment with flat screen TVs, pool tables, and food.
 Recreational activities range from bowling and golf to intramural sports and outdoor recreation.
-Visit the Fort Lee MWR website for current hours and information.
+Visit the Fort Lee FMWR website for current hours and information.

 Meal times provide a wonderful opportunity for families to spend time together and share their days with each other.
 Date nights, helping children with homework, and engaging in children’s interest can help strengthen the ties at home.